telosnetwork/obe-indexer/README.md

-# YAAI - Yet Another Antelope Indexer
+# OBE Indexer - Antelope Indexer for Open Block Explorer

+This is an Antelope indexer developed for our [Open Block Explorer](https://github.com/telosnetwork/open-block-explorer)

 ## Requirement